 If you do not demonstrate English language competency prior to registration, you will be given the University English Language Assessment Battery (ELAB) test upon arrival.
 If you pass at a satisfactory level, you may begin classes.
 If you do not pass at a satisfactory level, you will be required to attend the University’s English Language Institute (ELI) until proficiency is reached.

 Submit a personal statement/essay (250-500 words) CLEARLY explaining why you wish to pursue your particular academic subject, what the degree will do for your personal and career development, and how such a degree will help you achieve your future goals and aspirations.
 Include your professional plans once you earn your degree.

 Provide two letters of recommendation in English.
-These letters must come from professors or employers who can attest to your attainments and potential for success at the graduate level.
+These letters must come in a sealed envelope from professors or employers who can attest to your attainments and potential for success at the graduate level.
 No special form is required.

 Submit a resume or C.V. reflecting your work experience (if applicable).
 However, students with no work experience can still apply.

 8. Submit Passport and Immigration/Visa Documentation

 Submit a CLEAR copy of your passport information page with your complete name, date of birth, and country of citizenship.